 Triangular Arbitrage Opportunities in the Real World

 Triangular arbitrage opportunities rarely exist in the real world.
-It can be explained by the nature of foreign currency exchange markets.
-Forex markets are extremely competitive with a large number of the players such as individual and institutional traders.
-The competition in the markets constantly corrects the market inefficiencies, and arbitrage opportunities do not last long.
+This can be explained by the nature of foreign currency exchange markets.
+Forex markets are extremely competitive with a large number of players, such as individual and institutional traders.
+The competition in the markets constantly corrects the market inefficiencies and arbitrage opportunities do not last long.

 Nowadays, triangular arbitrage opportunities are often exploited by high-frequency traders.
-Using high-speed algorithms, the traders can quickly spot a mispricing and immediately execute the necessary transactions.
+Using high-speed algorithms, the traders can quickly spot mispricing and immediately execute the necessary transactions.
 However, the strong presence of high-frequency traders makes the markets even more efficient.
-Thus, the number of the available arbitrage opportunities diminish.
+Thus, the number of available arbitrage opportunities diminish.

 In addition, the triangular arbitrage strategy provides applications in cryptocurrency trading.
 Cryptocurrency markets and exchanges are still in development, and more arbitrage opportunities exist in such markets relative to the traditional currency markets.

 Thank you for reading CFI’s explanation of a triangular arbitrage opportunity.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: